jiming-chen/jiming-chen.github.io/content/courses/cs3420/lecture07.md

 If you wanted to hook up other electronics to the chip, you would hook it up to one of the port pins.
 It is important to use current-limiting resistors as to not burn out the port.

 A *general-purpose input and output* (GPIO) can be thought of as a switch.
 It can read whether an input signal is 1 or 0, and it can output 1 or 0.
-The signal's value is determined by voltage through the pin as a functoni of supply voltage ($V_{DD}$).
+The signal's value is determined by voltage through the pin as a function of supply voltage ($V_{DD}$).
 For us, the supply voltage is 3.3 volts.

 Since we have a maximum current, we need a resistor with a minimum resistance.